CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

 And, of course, here we have the final cover.

-### Workspace Organization
-With complicated covers or multiples versions, you can quickly become organizationally overwhelmed.

-1. Create two main layer groups:
+#### Groups

+Even when using artboards, you can be quickly overwhelmed by the number of curves and shapes.
+I try to very deliberately name and group curves that I would later want to move or edit together.

+So I might have top level groups for:
   - Book Components (cover, spine, bands, etc)
   - Print Components (design, art, title, etc)

+And then within Print Components I would have groups for
+  - Title
+  - Candle
+  - Light Beams
+  - etc
 2. Keep your layers panel organized with clear naming conventions
 3. Save custom workspaces for different stages of the design process

-Later, when we get to the export stage, it will be easy to hide the print components and select a workspace to export.
+>**Printing** Entire groups can be hidden or locked together, making it easy to lock the book cover so you don't accidently move it, or to hide the spine when exporting the text.
+{: .prompt-info }

-### 2. Creating the Base Structure
+## Creating the Book Template

-#### Measuring and Layout
+### Measuring and Layout
 1. Measure physical book dimensions precisely using calipers
 2. Create two initial cover shapes.
 They'll be similar to this:
    - Main cover: ~ 150x220mm
    - Spine: ~ 25x220mm

->**Measure What?:** Don't include the gutter or the spine in your cover measurements.
+>**Measure What??** Don't include the gutter or the spine in your cover measurements.
 I only measure the surface of the board.
 {: .prompt-info }

+### Creating Spine Bands
+1. Design single band template
+2. Position at spine top
+3. Duplicate for additional bands
+4. Use Transform panel for precise spacing
+5. Measure from physical book for accuracy

+>**Measurement Tip:** When spacing spine bands, measure from the top of the spine to each band's top edge on the physical book.
+Use these measurements in the Transform panel for perfect positioning.
+{: .prompt-info }

-#### Border Creation
+### Border Creation
 A lot of my covers feature a border of some kind around the perimeter, slightly inset from the edges.
 The contour tool can be great for this.
 Something like:
    - Inset: 7.5mm
    - Stroke width: 2.5-3pt